COMMEMORATING THE END OF WORLD WAR II IN 1945 AND DUNDEE TOWNSHIP’S PARTICIPATION IN THE WAR EFFORT

 THE FOX RIVER

 The river has had many uses over the years.
-The new exhibit highlights the changes from ice harvesting to current day
+The new exhibit highlights the changes from ice harvesting to current day.
+Additions to the display include changes in the river that have occurred since the removal of the Carpenter Dam.

 For further information, phone 847-428-6996